rmgibbo/wetfe/web/docs/ontology.md

 # Exposition

-- Let the string `Thing` mean any logically self-consistent thing, where "thing" is taken as broadly as possible.
+- Let `Thing` mean any logically self-consistent _thing_, where _thing_ is taken as broadly as possible.

-Here, `Thing` encompasses "Platonic" concepts such as the number one, or a Euclidean circle; and "physical" concepts such as a proton, or a cat; and "meta-physical" concepts, such as aesthetics, or economics... as long as such things are logically self-consistent.
+Here, `Thing` encompasses "Platonic" concepts such as the number one, or a Euclidean circle; and "physical" concepts such as a proton, or a cat; and "meta-physical" concepts, such as aesthetics, or economics... as long as such _things_ are logically self-consistent.

 For example, the non-trivial factorization of a prime number is not a `Thing`, because it does not make sense in its own terms.
 Therefore, _"The non-trivial factorization of the number five exists."_ is an inconsistent existential proposition __that exists in Reality__, but is not a `Thing`, implicates no `Thing`, and is everywhere false.